Ubigi vs Lotsotravel: How to Pick in 2026 (NTT Backing, Laptop eSIMs, and a Europe Pricing Trap)

 Coverage counts come from each provider's published destination lists verified on 2026-05-26.
 Ubigi's NTT/Transatel corporate parentage is per Transatel's own public communications.

 We are Lotsotravel and have a structural conflict of interest.
-To compensate: Ubigi pricing is linked to their own published plan pages throughout, we identify the scenarios where Ubigi is the right pick (including cases where their standard Europe plan is competitively priced against ours), and we do not downplay their laptop compatibility or Japan network depth, which are genuine advantages.
+To compensate, Ubigi pricing links to their own published plan pages throughout, we identify the scenarios where Ubigi is the right pick (including cases where their standard Europe plan is priced below ours), and we do not downplay their laptop compatibility or Japan network depth, which are real advantages.

 Sources & references